The Secret of the Law of Attraction – A Brief History.

 To put it in their own words: “It all started here,” claims their website.
 “The original source material for the current Law of Attraction wave that is sweeping the world, and is the 21st century inspiration for thousands of books, films, essays, and lectures that are responsible for the current paradigm shift in consciousness.”

 Let me be the first to say that we love Abraham and we love the Hicks for making them possible—these thoughts and techniques have been so effective for me and those I love that I don’t personally care if Esther Hicks is channeling Howdy Doody.
 But I think it’s also fair to say—from my limited human sack of chemicals perspective—that the website statement is mostly true.

-The Abraham Hicks work is the origin point for much of our current worldwide obsession with Law of Attraction.
+The Abraham Hicks work is the origin point for much of our current worldwide obsession with the Secret Law of Attraction.
 But “It all started here” only makes sense if Abraham was also the inspiration for the New Thought movement of the early 20th century.
 And also for much of what Jesus had to say.
 And also for the mystical teachings of some of the ancient Gnostics, Muslims, Hindus, and Buddhists.

 On the other hand, for all I know, all these folks are part of a big collective that’s been helping move the human game forward for millennia—one big ocean of consciousness with different tidal waves occasionally crashing on the beach for all to enjoy, or to enjoy hating.